cupcake-recipes.com

 Step 1: Preheat & Prep Pan

-Pop the pan into your preheated oven and bake for 30-40 minutes.
-The exact time will depend on your oven, but you’ll know it’s done when a wooden skewer or toothpick inserted into the center comes out clean, or with just a few moist crumbs attached.
-The top should be golden brown and slightly puffed.
+Spoon the batter evenly into your prepared Bundt pan, smoothing the top with a spatula.
+Bake in the preheated oven for 55 to 65 minutes.
+You’ll know it’s done when a toothpick inserted into the center comes out mostly clean, with maybe a few moist crumbs attached.

 What to Serve It With